Adopting a Life Cycle Approach to Software Medical Devices: Regulatory Guidelines by Singapore HSA

 - Having an on-going plan for surveillance and timely detection of emerging threats

-This section addresses specific regulatory considerations pertaining to medical devices integrating Artificial Intelligence (AI) technology from a medical device regulatory perspective.
+This section coveres specific regulatory considerations pertaining to medical devices integrating Artificial Intelligence (AI) technology from a medical device regulatory perspective.

 Regulatory Requirements for AI-MD

-The regulatory principles for AI-MDs are comparable to software that are regulated as medical devices However, there are distinct additional considerations, such as continuous learning capabilities, the level of human intervention, model training, retraining, etc., which demand meticulous attention and tailored approaches when addressing the regulatory requirements for AI-MDs.
+The regulatory principles for AI-MDs are comparable to software that are regulated as medical devices However, there are distinct additional considerations, such as continuous learning capabilities, the level of human intervention, model training, retraining, etc., which demand meticulous attention and tailored approaches when covering the regulatory obligations for AI-MDs.

 Categories